remy/remysharp.com/public/blog/kesimpta.md

 # Kesimpta

-As much as this sounds like a new webapp (and indeed over a decade ago I owned the domain Kajinka - can't remember what it was though), no, this is the start of my MS drug treatment which, I guess lasts as long as I do.
+As much as this sounds like a new webapp (and indeed over a decade ago I owned the domain Kajinka - can't remember what it was though), no, this is the start of my multiple sclerosis (MS) drug treatment which, I guess lasts as long as I do.

 <!--more-->